-- The site is approximately 4,408 square metres (1.1 acre) in size and is currently zoned "One-Acre Residential Zone (RA)".
-There is an existing single family dwelling on the property which will be demolished to accommodate the proposed development. - The subject application proposes an amendment to the Sunnyside Heights Neighbourhood Concept Plan (NCP) to redesignate the site from "Urban Transitional Up to 8 u.p.a." to "Medium Density Residential 10-15 u.p.a" and for changes to the local road and drainage networks and rezone the site from "One-Acre Residential Zone (RA)" to "Single Family Residential (13) Zone (RF-13)" in order to permit subdivision into nine (9) single family lots. - The proposed lots will be approximately 336-425 square metres (3,617-4,575 sq. ft.) in size and conform to the minimum subdivision requirements of the RF-13 Zone. - Proposed Lot Nos.
-3, 4 and 9 are slightly larger to provide opportunity for future consolidation with the adjacent property at 1837 168 Street.
-A Restrictive Covenant for "no build" on a portion of these lots will be required to facilitate the intended consolidation. - The Engineering requirements associated with the NCP amendments including the proposed changes to the local road and drainage networks are summarized in Appendix III.
+- The site is approximately 8,818 square metres (2.2 acre) in size and is zoned "One-Acre Residential Zone (RA)".
+There are existing single family dwellings on the property which will be demolished to accommodate the proposed development. - The application proposes an amendment to the Sunnyside Heights Neighbourhood Concept Plan (NCP) to redesignate the site from "Low Density Residential 6 10 u.p.a." to "Medium Density Residential 10-15 u.p.a" and for changes to the local road and drainage networks and to rezone the site to "Single Family Residential (13) Zone (RF-13)" in order to permit subdivision into twenty (20) single family lots. - The proposed lots range from 336 400 square metres (3,617 4,306 sq. ft.) in size and conform to the minimum subdivision requirements of the RF-13 Zone. - The Engineering requirements associated with the NCP amendments including the proposed changes to the local road and drainage networks are summarized in Appendix III.
 The applicant is required to complete a detailed stormwater analysis to support removal of the drainage corridor, including continuous simulation to adequately address impacts to natural watercourses, and must implement the recommendations from this analysis.
 Should these requirements not be met, Engineering will not support the proposed NCP amendments.